Vyral/base-template/_posts/2018-05-31-what-are-the-two-most-surprising-things-about-the-phoenix-market.md

 ---
 layout: post
-title: What Are the 2 Most Surprising Things About the Phoenix Market?
+title: What Are the Two Most Surprising Things About the Phoenix Market?
 date: 2018-05-31 00:00:00
 tags:
   - Real Estate